CJC-ds/nps-twitter/README.md

     Specify the number of tweets to search through.
 Default `1000`, Note that not all tweets that are searched will be `in_reply_to` specified tweet.
-If `-s` is greater than 1000 please set `-w` to `on`.
+If `-s` is greater than 1000; please set `-w` to `on`.
-    Free tier twitter API limits at 1000.
+    Free tier twitter API limits at 1000 per 15 mins.

 * **wait_on_rate_limit `-w`**: